KushalMeghani1644/program1/README.md

 A beginner-friendly Rust project featuring:

 - 🎮 A **Math Game** with random arithmetic challenges and score tracking
 - 🧠 A **Simple Calculator** for basic arithmetic operations
-- **The Module System** so both math game and simple calculator can be ran using the same code
----

-# 🧮 Rust Math Tools

-A beginner-friendly Rust project featuring:

-- 🎮 A **Math Game** with random arithmetic challenges and score tracking
-- 🧠 A **Simple Calculator** for basic arithmetic operations
 - 📦 Demonstrates **Rust's Module System**, enabling both features to run from a single program